-SECTION 3 - PERSONNEL COMMITTEE a) Composition, Mode of Selection, Term of Office, Oualifications.
+SECTION 3 - PERSONNEL COMMITTEE a) Composition, Mode of Selection, Term of Office, Qualifications.

-The Board of Selectmen shall appoint a Personnel Committee consisting of three registered voters of the Town, to be appointed for three-year staggered terms.
+The Select Board shall appoint a Personnel Committee consisting of three registered voters of the Town, to be appointed for three-year staggered terms.
 No members of the Personnel Committee may be an employee of the Town nor hold Town office, whether elected or appointed.
-Whenever possible, the Selectmen will appoint members possessing a professional personnel background.
+Whenever possible, the select board members will appoint members possessing a professional personnel background.
 Members of the Personnel Committee shall serve without compensation.
 The Personnel Committee shall annually elect a Chairman and other officers as the Board so determines from its membership at the first meeting following the appointment of new members.